- Home

 Membership

 Morgantown City Council first established a Human Rights Commission in 2001.
-The work of the Commission was redirected and reactivated in 2012 following National League of Cities designation of Morgantown as an "Inclusive City" in 2006 and collaborative work of an Inclusive City Committee thereafter.Purpose
+The Commission’s work was reactivated and redirected in 2012, inspired by the National League of Cities’ designation of Morgantown as an “Inclusive City” in 2006 and implemented through the subsequent efforts of an Inclusive City Committee.

 - Complaint Process Flowchart Pt.
 1 (PDF)